Snug and Cozi: Popularity

 The show received a 32% audience share on CITV when Britain had only four terrestrial channels.
 Though not widely remembered, it's available to watch on YouTube.
-Two series of 16 episodes aired before changes at ITV Network abruptly stopped the commission of a planned third series.
+Two series of 16 episodes aired before changes ITV abruptly stopped the commission of a planned third series.

+The Daily Record called the show a "big hit".
+The Times reported that alongside other shows, Snug and Cozi made Scottish Television's operating profit reach £3.3 million, a record number.

 Live shows and tours

 Snug and Cozi made appearances on many other CITV programmes such as Wow in 1996, Scratchy & Co. in 1997 and Timmy Towers in 1998.

 In 1998, Snug and Cozi appeared in a pantomime of Cinderella at the Doncaster Civic Theatre.
 Their roles were as Brokers Men.
 No one in the audience could really understand Squidge so Snug and Cozi ate dictionaries and suddenly were able to speak English.

-Snug and Cozi also did a Pink Caravan tour, where they did shows around Britain in their pink caravan.
-However, there were not many gigs, and on one of the shows, the Rocket Car they used set on fire, and the fire brigade had to come and put the fire out.
+Snug and Cozi also embarked on a Pink Caravan tour, performing shows across Britain in their pink caravan.
+However, there were not many gigs, and during one of the shows, the Rocket Car they used caught fire, leading the fire brigade to intervene and extinguish the flames.

 Merchandise

 The show has never been released on VHS or DVD.
 A Snug and Cozi CD called 'Pink Heads' was released in 1997.
-To promote the CD Snug and Cozi travelled to London, England to give the Prime Minister a copy.
+To promote the CD Snug and Cozi travelled to London to give the prime minister a copy.

 Richard Vobes is writing a series of Snug and Cozi children's books.

 Snug and Cozi was included in a book called The Legends of Kids TV written by Garry Vaux, where Richard talked about his time on the show.